fmshot2/multivendor-ecommerce-app/README.md

 ## Running the Project
  To run, download, unzip, add your db in the env, then run the migratation and seed commands.

-## Security Vulnerabilities
+## Suggestions

-If you discover a security vulnerability within this app or any of my open source project, please send an e-mail to Femi Shotola via [femishotolaa@gmail.com](mailto:femishotolaa@gmail.com).
+If you discover a security vulnerability within this app or any of my open source projects, please send an e-mail to Femi Shotola via [femishotolaa@gmail.com](mailto:femishotolaa@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License